marcioHcastilho/service-pet-adoption/README.md

 The Pet Adoption API is a RESTful API built with Ruby on Rails that empowers users to manage pet adoption listings and owner profiles.
 It fosters a seamless adoption experience for both pet seekers and shelters/owners.

+It sounds like you're using the PostgreSQL database with the Pet Adoption API.
+PostgreSQL is a powerful relational database management system known for its robust features and reliability, making it a great choice for storing pet and owner data in your application.

 Features

     Comprehensive CRUD operations: Create, Read, Update, and Delete both pet listings and owner profiles.